-- 2.1 This policy applies to all staff (refer Definitions), students and visitors to the AIPM. - 2.2 Matters relating to sexual harassment and sexual assault are to be dealt with in accordance with the Sexual Harassment and Sexual Assault Policy and supporting Procedure.
+2.1 This policy applies to all staff (refer Definitions), students and visitors to the AIPM.

+2.2 Matters relating to sexual harassment and sexual assault are to be dealt with in accordance with the Sexual Harassment and Sexual Assault Policy and supporting Procedure and in accordance with Australian Federal Police and home jurisdiction policies.